 Both are essential for a strong food safety and compliance program.

-How Often Should Industrial Metal Detectors Be Tested?
+How Often Should Food Metal Detectors Be Tested?

 Many food manufacturers test metal detectors at start-up, during product changeovers, at defined production intervals, and at the end of a run.
 Hourly checks are common in many food plants, but the correct frequency should be based on product risk, customer requirements, line history, and the consequences of a detection failure.